 Department of Health and Human Services

-Upon signing an application requesting Federal assistance, applicants certify compliance with public policy requirements, some of which are established or originate in legislative or regulatory provisions.
+Upon signing an application requesting Federal financial assistance, applicants certify compliance with public policy requirements, some of which are established or originate in legislative or regulatory provisions.
 These policies govern such areas as objectivity in research, civil rights, environmental impact, biosafety, drug-free workplace, debarment and suspension, Federal debt, and lobbying with Federal funds, and are intended to ensure fairness and equity, as well as physical and other protections in activities which receive PHS financial assistance.
-The public policy requirements and objectives governing NIH awards are fully presented in the NIHGPS; grantees must understand their compliance responsibilities with these public policy requirements.
+The public policy requirements and objectives governing NIH awards are fully presented in the NIHGPS; recipients must understand their compliance responsibilities with these public policy requirements.

-Every institution proposing to "engage" in human subjects research is required to obtain from the HHS Office for Human Research Protections (OHRP) a Federal-wide Assurance (FWA) that indicates that it will comply with the regulations pertaining to the protection of human subjects in research (45 CFR Part 46), unless the research is exempt under 45 CFR 46.101(b).
+Every institution proposing to "engage" in human subjects research is required to obtain from the HHS Office for Human Research Protections (OHRP) a Federal-wide Assurance (FWA) that indicates that the institution will comply with the regulations pertaining to the protection of human subjects in research (45 CFR Part 46), unless the research is exempt under 45 CFR 46.101(b).

 An institution becomes engaged in human subjects research when its employees or agents plan to (i) intervene or interact with living individuals for research purposes; or (ii) obtain individually identifiable private information for research purposes (45 CFR 46.102(d)(f)).
-An institution is automatically considered to be engaged in human subjects research whenever it receives a direct HHS award to support such research.
+An institution is automatically considered to be engaged in human subject’s research whenever it receives a direct HHS award to support such research.

 NIH awards permitting research involving human subjects will be made only after OHRP has issued an FWA to the institution.
-In addition, the grantee must provide certification to the NIH that the research has been reviewed and approved by an Institutional Review Board (IRB) within 12 months of the budget period start date, and that the research will be subject to continuing review by the IRB.
+In addition, the recipient must provide certification to NIH that the research has been reviewed and approved by an Institutional Review Board (IRB) within 12 months of the budget period start date, and that the research will be subject to continuing review by the IRB.

-The grantee institution bears ultimate responsibility for protecting human subjects under the award, including human subjects at all collaborating sites, and for ensuring that collaborating sites have FWAs and certification of IRB review and approval before human subjects research is conducted.
+The recipient institution bears ultimate responsibility for protecting human subjects under the award, including human subjects at all collaborating sites, and for ensuring that collaborating sites have FWAs and certification of IRB review and approval before human subjects research is conducted.

 Public Law 110-85, also known as the Food and Drug Administration Amendments Act (FDAAA), which was enacted on September 27, 2007 amends the Public Health Service Act to expand the scope of clinical trials that must be registered in ClinicalTrials.gov.
 It also increases the number of registration fields that must be submitted, requires certain results information to be included and sets penalties for noncompliance.